 New Study Tests European Consumers’ Understanding of Energy Labels

-A new study by Navigant Consulting for CLASP, published in May, 2013, shows that there in an opportunity to enhance the effectiveness of energy labelling in the EU by revisiting the label design.
+In May 2013, CLASP and Navigant Consulting published an analysis showing an opportunity to enhance the effectiveness of energy labelling in the EU by revisiting the label design.

 The study comes at an important time, as Europe is reviewing its framework for developing energy labels and setting minimum energy performance standards.